ezhurik/Twitter-app/README.md

 **Logout**

 ```
-On log out the user will be redirected to authorization page along with destroying all sessions.
+On log out the user will be redirected to authorization page after destroying all sessions.
 ```

-## Requirements

-- php apache

-- An Editor

 ## Reference